-At 30 September 2018, there were pending legal cases against the Group in Bahraini Courts.
+At 31 December 2018, there were pending legal cases against the Group in Bahraini Courts.
 These include cases brought forward by a number of investors and investment account holders of the Bank which were forfeited under the Plan of Reorganization due to the failure to submit verification materials.

 Where the Group's Board of Directors considers the claims to be unjustified and the probability that they will require settlement to be improbable, no amount has been recognized as a provision.
 Further information on these contingencies is omitted so as not to seriously prejudice the Group's position in the related disputes.
-Further, the Group is contingently liable to pay potential taxes related to the sale of certain investment.